 ROLLS ROYCE QRP?

 Now please bear in mind that these are just my opinions and I'm not saying that my choices are right and yours are wrong.
-We all have very different requirements and opinions.
+We all have very different requirements, desires and priorities.

-Somewhere in the middle is the YAESU FT-818 /817 which not only does HF, but also 2M & 70cm.
+Somewhere in the middle is the YAESU FT-818 which not only does HF, but also 2M & 70cm.
 It's compact, tough as old boots, good looking and performs really well out on the field.
-It's probably the most popular portable qrp-transceiver ever built.
+It's probably the most popular portable qrp-transceiver ever built and has been selling for around 20yrs.
+Presumably, it'll be replaced soon by a newer model - probably an SDR.

-At the top end, there's the stunningly good ELECRAFT KX3 and that's what we'll be looking at today.
+At the top end, there's the stunningly good ELECRAFT KX3 and that's what we'll be focusing on today.
 It's by far the best radio of this little group, but it costs a small fortune if you spec it up to include all the desirable options.

 On top of that, I have the following optional extras...

 I sold the KX32M (2M module) because I just never really used it.
 It could only put out 3W max and I rarely go outdoors to play anything other than HF.
-If I do decide to spend the day engaging in VHF activities, I use the FT-818 which has twice the power.
+If I do decide to spend the day engaging in VHF activities, I'd take something dedicated to the task.

-But anyway, if you bought the same spec KX3, it would add up to a staggering £2390 😮 That is an insane amount of money for a little portable QRP radio!
-But that's where this radio differs to the others - used with an amp, this radio could also be your main Base Station too.
+But anyway, if you bought the same spec KX3, at the time of writing, it would add up to a staggering £2645 😮 That is an insane amount of money for a little portable QRP radio!
+But that's where this radio differs to the others - used with an amp, this radio could easily also be your main Base Station too.

-Let's not get silly about this though - all three radios can obviously pick up regular strength transmissions and many operators will be perfectly happy with the cheaper radios.
+All three radios can obviously pick up regular strength transmissions and many operators will be perfectly happy with the cheaper radios.
 It's worth mentioning though, the KX3's noise floor is supremely low and that's one of those things that just makes you smile every time you switch it on.
 It's one of the things that makes this radio special.
+I'll never forget the first time I took it out in the field and switched it on - I thought there was something wrong because it was deathly quiet - and then a signal came in - boom!

 The G90 has one thing that I truly wish the other two radios had - a panadapter and waterfall.
 Boy, that is such a great feature and I think the Elecraft should also have one - even if it's a simple affair.
 Needless to say, you can spend even more money on a PX3, but then the total price just goes into lunatic mode.

 Anyway, back to the KX3 itself.
 Amongst its other useful features, it has a built-in, on-screen decoder for CW, RTTY and PSK.
 Personally, I don't (can't) use CW but I do sometimes like to listen and watch the decoded messages.
-I also like to be able to SEND CW messages like "CQ TEST M7MCQ" to see how far my signal can be heard.
+I also like to be able to SEND CW messages like "CQ TEST M7MCQ" to see how far my signal can be heard on the RBN.

-Being an SDR radio, the Elecraft is, of course, able to have its firmware update and Elecraft are not slow to give their customers what they ask for.
-The same applies to the Xiegu G90 too, but the FT-818 is obviously a superhet and frozen in time (but in a good way).
+Being an SDR radio, the Elecraft is, of course, able to have its firmware updated and Elecraft are not slow to give their customers what they ask for.
+The same applies to the Xiegu G90 too, but the FT-818 is obviously a superhet and frozen in time.

 Speaking of power, the KX3 is by far the most energy efficient of the bunch, consuming less than 150mW in receive mode.
 That is a very important consideration when working outdoors on battery power for hour after hour.
 To many field-operators it is the Number One consideration when choosing a radio.